kchuang7/carbon-calculator/README.md

 # Personal Carbon Calculator

 The goal of this calculator is to provide a rough but useful carbon footprint calculation based on simple lifestyle data points.
 Inputs are in consumption units instead of equivalent dollars due to high variability in utility/raw material costs.
 Utility statements commonly have consumption numbers and payment due figures in tandem.
+Output will always be kg CO<sub>2</sub>e/yr.

 In addition, the calculator will demonstrate the relative decrease in CO<sub>2</sub> emissions when implementing various different measures.
 We will assume a zip code of 94114 for certain EFs used.
 Some carbon-generating categories are omitted in the interest of time.